flexbox/mobile-landing/README.md

 ## About

 weshipit.today is a French-based React Native engineering and consulting company.
-We partner with the world’s top companies and are recommended by Expo.
 You don’t have time to learn all the details of mobile app development?
 Let’s build together and **book a call with us: [weshipit.today](https://weshipit.today/)**.

 ### Why this project?

 This project is designed to help you create a landing page for your Expo application.
-It provides a simple and customizable solution for showcasing your app, including features like:
+It provides a simple and customizable solution for showcasing your app.

 Demo: [mobile-landing.expo.app](https://mobile-landing.expo.app/)